AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 The Updates section for a Workfront object displays two types of information:

-* **User updates:** User updates are comments that you and other users in your system enter. <!--August 17 - new screen shot and make yellow-->
+* **User updates:** User updates are comments that you and other users in your system enter. <!--October 2023 - new screen shot -->

   ![](assets/user-update-cl-350x277.png)

-* **System updates:** System updates record removing assets, adding or deleting versions, attaching or removing an approval request, as well as any edits or changes made to the documents on the object. <!--August 17 - new screen shot and make yellow-->
+* **System updates:** System updates record removing assets, adding or deleting versions, attaching or removing an approval request, as well as any edits or changes made to the documents on the object. <!--October 2023 - new screen shot -->

   ![](assets/system-updates-cl-350x277.png)